 - An understanding of the labor movement, community organizing, faith-based groups and other social movements.

 - Demonstrated ability to raise funds.

-- Willingness to work long hours, including 1-2 nights/week and weekends regularly.
+- Willingness to work long hours, including nights and weekends.

-- Proficient in computer skills, including database management, word processing and desktop publishing.
+- Proficient in computer skills, including database management, word processing.

 - Own vehicle available for work (mileage is reimbursed).

 Also Desired: Knowledge of and/or participation in Jobs With Justice in Massachusetts or elsewhere in the country.

 Benefits: Full health coverage, paid vacation, retirement and other benefits